openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 @snippet snippets/ShapeInference.cpp set_batch

-The `ov::set_batch` method is a high level API of the `ov::Model::reshape` functionality, so all information about the `ov::Model::reshape` method implications are applicable for the `ov::set_batch` too, including the troubleshooting section.
+The `ov::set_batch` method is a high level API of the `ov::Model::reshape` functionality, so all information about the `ov::Model::reshape` method implications are applicable for `ov::set_batch` too, including the troubleshooting section.

-Once the input shape of the `ov::Model` is set, call the `ov::Core::compile_model` method to get an `ov::CompiledModel` object for inference with updated shapes.
+Once the input shape of `ov::Model` is set, call the `ov::Core::compile_model` method to get an `ov::CompiledModel` object for inference with updated shapes.

 There are other approaches to change model input shapes during the stage of [IR generation](@ref when_to_specify_input_shapes) or [ov::Model creation](../OV_Runtime_UG/model_representation.md).